 1. After you have the bookshelves where you want them, screw them to each other.
 So you have one large piece, it will help with stability.

-2. The bookcases come with a pre-cut notch in the back to make them lie flat against the wall if your baseboard is taller than the notch you will need to cut the notch larger.
-It’s very important that they fit flat against the wall.
+2. The bookcases come with a pre-cut notch in the back to make them lie flat against the wall.
+If your baseboard is taller than the notch, you will need to cut the notch larger.
+They must fit flat against the wall.

 4. Use the anti-tip kit that comes with the bookcases so no one will try to climb up and pull the whole thing onto them. (make sure you install them into a stud in the wall, we installed as many as we could just to be extra sure).
 Do NOT SKIP this step!

-I had plans to use the bookcases only temporarily then get custom lockers made later, but it’s been over a year and they work so well that I don’t think I’m going to do that.
+I had plans to use the bookcases only temporarily then get custom lockers made later, but it’s been 10 years and they work so well that I don’t think I’m going to do that.
 I’d rather use the money for another project in the house.

 Since this project was posted many of you have made your own lockers.
 If you scroll though the comments you will get tips from other Makers.